loganSQL/SQLDocker/NodeJSWebApp-docker.md

 $ docker ps

 # Print app output
-$ docker logs test-node-web-app
+$ docker logs test-node-alphine

 # Check it out
 curl http://localhost:55555/
 # brower
 start http://localhost:55555/
 # go inside
-docker exec -it test-node-web-app /bin/bash
+docker exec -it test-node-alphine /bin/bash
 #
 # the image from 'FROM node:8.9.3-alpine' is tiny 70MB,
 # default 'FROM node:8' is 897MB